Our Shop is Back Up!

 Cherry Capital Airport

 Hi, my name is Brian Edwards and I’m the lesser half of the TVC K-9 Team :).
 On behalf of K-9 Piper, I want to thank everyone for the overwhelming support.
-We’ve been at it a little over a year now and I never in my wildest dreams would have thought this crazy idea would take us where it has.
+We’ve been at it for a couple of years now and I never in my wildest dreams would have thought this crazy idea would take us where it has.
 Most importantly, thank you to those that have donated and may donate in the future.
 I want everyone to know how much we appreciate your generosity!

 What did K-9 Piper do?

 K-9 Piper is tasked with keeping the runways and taxiways free of wildlife.
 Why?
-Simple, wildlife and planes don’t mix!
+Simple, aircraft and wildlife don’t mix!
 He will respond to reported wildlife and conduct regular patrols throughout the day.

 How was he trained?

 Most of K-9 Piper’s training revolved around obedience and off leash control.
 Chasing wildlife away comes pretty natural to this guy!
 The rest was on the job training at the airport to get him socialized to aircraft noise.
 The most important part is we’re never done training.

 Do his paws get hot?
 Is the airport too loud?

 K-9 Piper spent most of his time outside on grass, so he didn’t really have to worry about his paws getting too hot.
-Airports are loud, which is why K-9 Piper wears MuttMuffs when close to aircraft.
+Airports are loud, which is why K-9 Piper wears MuttMuffs when necessary.
 Learn more about our Equipment here.

 How often was K-9 Piper on duty?

-K-9 Piper works 4, ten hour shifts a week on a rotating basis.
-Don’t worry, he’s not out running around for 10 hours straight, he gets plenty of breaks!
+K-9 Piper works four, ten hour shifts a week on a rotating basis.
+Don’t worry, he’s not out running around for ten hours straight, he gets plenty of breaks!